-The following table lists the 12 directors currently serving on our board and nominated for election to our board at the 2022 Annual Meeting, each of whom also serves as a director of the Bank.
+The following table lists the 10 directors currently serving on our board and nominated for election to our board at the 2023 Annual Meeting, each of whom also serves as a director of the Bank.
 The information below includes a brief discussion of the experience, qualifications and skills that led us to conclude that such individual should serve as a member of our board.
-We believe that our board of directors consists of a diverse collection of individuals who possess the integrity, education, work ethic and ability to work with others necessary to oversee our business effectively and to represent the interests of all shareholders.
-The information presented below highlights certain notable experience, qualifications and skills for each director and nominee, but does not provide an exhaustive catalog of each and every qualification and skill that a director or nominee possesses.
+We believe that our board consists of a diverse collection of individuals who possess the integrity, education, work ethic and ability to work with others necessary to oversee our business effectively and to represent the interests of all shareholders.
+The information presented below highlights certain notable experience, qualifications and skills for each director nominee, but does not provide an exhaustive catalog of each and every qualification and skill that a director nominee possesses.

-Name Age Background, Qualifications and Skills James M. Baker 67 Since 1999, Mr. Baker has served as the President and CEO of TOPCOR Companies, LLC, a consolidated Director since 2013 group of 12 specialty contracting firms servicing the infrastructure and industrial markets, with offices in Houston, Texas, Lake Charles and Baton Rouge, Louisiana, Augusta, Georgia and Tampa, Florida.
-In 2016, Mr. Baker sold the assets of the firms to Structural Group, LLC, a privately held firm, where he is now employed as the Vice President of a new operating entity called Structural TOPCOR, LLC.
-Through his business activities, Mr. Baker brings a strong sense of the business conditions in our markets that is valuable to the board.
-He also understands the capital needs and other challenges that many of our business customers face, and his insights on this topic help us tailor our products and services for business owners.
-Thomas C. Besselman, Sr. Director since 2009 72 Since 1971, Mr. Besselman has been a licensed Health, Life and Accident Insurance Professional and has worked as a benefits consultant for Arthur J. Gallagher & Co., an insurance brokerage and risk management services firm, since 2012.
-He is the former owner of The Besselman & Little Agency, L.L.C. in Baton Rouge, Louisiana, which he sold in April 2012.
-Mr. Besselman is involved in various other businesses as the founder or as a partner.
-As a businessman, Mr. Besselman is able to add a borrower's perspective to board discussions.
-Mr. Besselman's extensive relationships in the Baton Rouge community also qualify him to serve on our board.
-7

-James H. Boyce, III Director since 2009 55 For over 25 years, Mr. Boyce has owned several convenience stores and three consumer loan and sub-prime auto lending companies in Ascension Parish, Louisiana.
+Name Age Background, Qualifications and Skills James H. Boyce, III Director since 2009 Independent 56 For over 25 years, Mr. Boyce has owned several convenience stores and three consumer loan and sub-prime auto lending companies in Ascension Parish, Louisiana.
 In 2021, he sold the last of these convenience stores and combined the three finance companies into one company, Preferred Loans, LLC.
-Also in Ascension Parish, Mr. Boyce owns a controlling interest in Trash Rangers, a residential waste collection company, owns Galvez Oaks LLC and Wallace Pines Park LLC which operate mobile home parks, and is the managing partner of Cousins Farms Enterprises LLC and PHL Investments LLC, real estate development companies which own and lease commercial and industrial retail buildings.
-Consumer and commercial and industrial loans comprise a significant portion of our lending activities, and Mr. Boyce's ownership of a consumer loan company and experience as a developer allows him to provide sound advice regarding these aspects of our operations.
+Mr. Boyce also owns a controlling interest in Trash Rangers, a residential waste collection company in Ascension Parish, and in Galvez Oaks LLC and Wallace Pines Park LLC which operate mobile home parks.
+He is also the managing partner of Cousins Farms Enterprises LLC and PHL Investments LLC, real estate development companies which own and lease commercial and industrial retail buildings.
+Consumer and commercial and industrial loans comprise a significant portion of our lending activities, and Mr. Boyce's ownership of a consumer loan company and experience as a developer allow him to provide sound advice regarding these aspects of our operations.
 In addition, being located in Ascension Parish, Louisiana, Mr. Boyce's knowledge of this area helps us shape our policies for this and the other suburban areas of our markets.
 He also brings an institutional knowledge to the Bank due to his tenure on the board.

-Mr. Boyce is the cousin of Robert M. Boyce, Sr., one of our directors nominated for re-election at our 2022 Annual Meeting.
-Robert M. Boyce, Sr. Director since 2013 69 Mr. Boyce is retired, having sold his interest in Louisiana Machinery Company, L.L.C., a Caterpillar distributor located in Baton Rouge, Louisiana, in August 2014.
-From 1975 until August 2014, Mr. Boyce was an owner and officer of Louisiana Machinery Co., L.L.C.
-Mr. Boyce's extensive experience in the Baton Rouge business community and his significant contacts within the community qualify him to serve on our board.
-Mr. Boyce is the cousin of James H. Boyce, III, one of our directors nominated for re-election at our 2022 Annual Meeting.
-John J. D'Angelo Director since 2009 62 Mr. D'Angelo has been the President and Chief Executive Officer of the Company since our organization as a bank holding company in 2013.
+John J. D'Angelo Director since 2009 Mr. D'Angelo has been the President and Chief Executive Officer of the Company since our organization as a bank holding company in 2013.
 He has also served as the Bank's President and Chief Executive Officer since its organization in 2006.
 Prior to the Bank's organization, Mr. D'Angelo was manager of the private banking, small business banking, construction lending, brokerage and trust areas of Hibernia National Bank (the predecessor to Capital One, N.A.) for more than six years in the East Baton Rouge Parish, Louisiana, market.
 From 1996 to 2005, Mr. D'Angelo was president and director of Aegis Lending Corporation, a company with lending operations in 46 states and the District of Columbia.
-As the founder of the Bank and its current Chief Executive Officer, Mr. D'Angelo has a detailed understanding of our history, current operations and future plans and strategies.
+As the founder of the Bank and its current Chief Executive Officer, Mr. D'Angelo has a detailed understanding of our history, current operations, future plans and strategies.
 His extensive banking experience is an additional qualification to serve on our board.
-William H. Hidalgo, Sr. Director since 2013 82 Mr. Hidalgo, the Chairman of our board, is the owner and managing member of Halimar Shipyard, LLC, a shipyard management company in Morgan City, Louisiana, and is an active marine consulting engineer.
-From May 1994 to October 2001, Mr. Hidalgo served as President and CEO of Conrad Industries, Inc., a publicly-traded marine vessel and offshore drilling component construction company in Morgan City.
-Mr. Hidalgo's experience as president and CEO of a public company provides the board with knowledge of matters relevant to the successful management of a public company.
-As with a number of other directors, as a business owner, Mr. Hidalgo is able to add a borrower's perspective to board discussions.
-His significant experience owning and operating companies also enables him to help the board efficiently manage the Company's growth.
-Gordon H. Joffrion, III Director since 2013 68 Mr. Joffrion has worked as a licensed general contractor since 1979.
-Since 2006, he has served as the General Manager of Joffrion Construction, Inc., a commercial and residential construction business in Baton Rouge, Louisiana.
-Mr. Joffrion's long-standing business and personal relationships in the Baton Rouge area, as well as his strong sense of the business conditions in Baton Rouge, qualify him to serve on the board.